johnkerl/miller/docs/src/reference-main-compressed-data.md

 </div>
 # Compressed data

-As of [Miller 6](new-in-miller-6.md), Miller supports reading GZIP, BZIP2, and ZLIB formats transparently, and in-process.
+As of [Miller 6](new-in-miller-6.md), Miller supports reading GZIP, BZIP2, ZLIB, and ZSTD formats transparently, and in-process.
 And (as before Miller 6) you have a more general `--prepipe` option to support other decompression programs.

 ## Automatic detection on input

-If your files end in `.gz`, `.bz2`, or `.z` then Miller will autodetect by file extension:
+If your files end in `.gz`, `.bz2`, `.z`, or `.zst` then Miller will autodetect by file extension:

 <pre class="pre-highlight-in-pair">
 <b>file gz-example.csv.gz</b>